-The use of colon numbers has been extended, somewhat arbitrarily, to include small structural differences (e.g. C2H5 instead of CH3 or Br rather than CI); this kind of use is best avoided.
+The use of colon numbers has been extended, somewhat arbitrarily, to include small structural differences (e.g. $C_2H_5$ instead of $CH_3$ or Br rather than Cl); this kind of use is best avoided.
 The advent of six-figure C.I.
-Constitution Numbers made it possible to minimise the use of colon numbers in such cases.
+Constitution Numbers made it possible to minimise the use of colon numbers.